rafaelsf80/gcstreamer/README.md

 # Dashboard

-You can view the videos uploaded with the nodejs dashboard.
-The following two commands will create the Docker, store it in Google Container Registry and create the Cloud Run service:
+You can view the videos uploaded with a dashboard written with the nodejs framework.
+The following two commands will create the Docker for the dashboard, store it in Google Container Registry and create the Cloud Run service:
 ```bash
 gcloud builds submit --tag gcr.io/<YOUR_PROJECT_ID>/videos-frontend
 gcloud run deploy videos-frontend --image gcr.io/<YOUR_PROJECT_ID>/videos-frontend --allow-unauthenticated --region=europe-west1 --platform=managed